Simple pair-potentials and pseudo-potentials for warm-dense matter and general applications: The NPA pair-potential approach compared to methods based on multi-center potentials

 Terms not contained in the mean-field are in the ionic-XC term $V_{ii}^{xc}(r)$.
-We also neglect electron-ion XC effects (see Ref.~\cite{ilciacco93}).
+We also neglect electron-ion XC effects and use the Born-Oppenheimer approximation (see Ref.~\cite{ilciacco93}).
 Since ions are classical, there is no exchange, and this is purely a correlation term that can be calculated using classical statistical mechanics.

 The ion correlation free energy is formally given as a coupling-constant integration on the $g_{ii}(r)$~\cite{eos95}, just as for the electron XC-functional.
 But $g_{ii}(r)$ is initially unknown.
-Use of an LDA $V_{ii}^c(r)$ based on the classical correlation energy of the uniform classical Coulomb fluid, as done for electron XC functionals turns out to be a failure, as reported in Ref.~\cite{DWP1}.
+An LDA $V_{ii}^c(r)$ based on the classical correlation energy of the uniform classical Coulomb fluid, similar to the LDA for electron correlations fails, as reported in Ref.~\cite{DWP1}.
 It is found that $V_{ii}^c(r)$ is highly nonlocal and even gradient expansions fail.
-Hence we exploit the relationship of XC-functional with the corresponding pair-distribution functions as follows.
+Hence we exploit the relationship of the XC-functional with the corresponding pair-distribution functions as follows.

-To include the effect of the three-body and higher correlations neglected in the mean-field potential, we use the Ornstein-Zernike relation which expresses the total correlation function $h(r)=g(r)-1$ in terms of the direct correlation function $c(r)$.
+The three-body and higher correlations neglected in the mean-field potential are included via the Ornstein-Zernike relation which expresses the total correlation function $h(r)=g(r)-1$ in terms of the direct correlation function $c(r)$.
+We write the Ornstein-Zernike equation as:

 This equation is a simple algebraic equation in $k$-space for fluids of uniform-density.
-It brings in the interaction of the two atoms $i,j$ with all possible `third atoms' at the location $\vec{r}_k$.
+It brings in the interaction of the two atoms $1,2$ with all possible `third atoms' at the location $\vec{r}_3$ which runs over all space.
 The explicit correlation corrections are selected to be the sum of hyper-netted-chain (HNC) diagrams excluding mean-field terms that have already been taken into account in Eq.~\ref{ionpot.eqn}.
-That is, noting that $r$=$|\vec{r}_{ij}|$ in the uniform case,
+That is, noting that $r$=$|\vec{r}_{12}|$ in the uniform case, and using the short-ranged direct correlation function $\tilde{c}_{ii}(r_{12})$ we have

-Correlation terms not captured by the HNC sum are not easily evaluated and are bundled into a `bridge diagram' term that is evaluated using hard-sphere models~\cite{LFA83}.
+Classical correlations not captured by the HNC sum are not easily evaluated and are bundled into a `bridge diagram' evaluated using hard-sphere models~\cite{LFA83}.

 In actual NPA calculations where a large correlation sphere of radius $R_c$ is used, all quantities are referred to the limit $r\to R_c$.
 This is true for all XC-potentials as well as other quantities like chemical potentials.
 That is, $V_{ss'}^{xc}(r)$ are effective values $V_{ss'}^{xc}-V_{ss'}^{xc}(R_c)$.